gfcwfzkm/PIF-Image-Format/README.md

 The Portable Image Format (PIF) is a basic, bitmap-like image format with the focus on ease of use (implementation) and small size for embedded applications.
 The file format not only offers special, reduced color sets to reduce size where 24-bit resolution are not required (or unable to be rendered by the display), but also features variable sized color tables to achive good-looking, custom images at reduced bit-per-pixel size.
 To further reduce the size of the image data, a simple RLE-compression can be used without loosing too many cycles on decompression.
 Thanks to supporting various Bit-Per-Pixel formats, RGB565 and RGB332 can be directly written to LCD displays who support it, and don't need additional image data conversion.

 ## Features
+ - Runs on any Microcontroller (or better) with at least 64 bytes of free RAM
+ - Easy implementation via callback functions, allowing flash-memory or files as source
+ - Fast execution and low memory profile
  - Various Bitformats supported:
    - RGB888 - Uncompressed RGB Image
    - RGB565 - 16bit per Pixel Image, reduced colorset